 Hava Shala: People said, they heard, they said, "Young students, girls in oda!"
 It was unimaginable, a pretty crazy self confidence was needed in order to enter the men's oda.
-You had to know the men's oda, you had to know it, not to hurt it, and at the same time get over it, to take the men of the oda with you a little, to bring them out, to tell them that the world is wider and [the meaning of] manhood is broader.
-It was accepted like an idea, of course, but they were, there were skeptical people, because of the fear that it could maybe not be very real, it could be unachievable.
+You had to know the men's oda, you had to know it, to not hurt and at the same time overcome...take the man of the oda with you a little, bring him out, tell him that the world is wider and the meaning of manhood is broader.
+It was accepted like an idea, of course, but they were, there were skeptical people, because of the fear that maybe it could not be very real, it could be unachievable.
 But, as for it as an idea, people were fascinated, we didn't face resistance or lack of support, we didn't face it.
 I met someone once who said, "Give it up!"
 Maybe they heard about certain groups who had interests in mediation... who filled their pockets during the years, they filled their wallets with money.
-But I cannot say that that resistance was general, but it was heard here and there from some people with certain interests in that sense that, "Men with moustache couldn't manage to reconcile this blood... not to talk about the youth."
+But I cannot say that that resistance was general, but it was heard here and there from some people with certain interests in that sense that, "Men with mustaches couldn't manage to reconcile this blood... not to say the youth."

 But the action very quickly expanded its reach.
-The very fact that it did it very quickly, that it was embraced as an idea and many people joined the action, made the blood in the village of Raushiq to be reconciled relatively quickly, my [Albanian] language professor gave a very big contribution for it...
+The very fact that it did it very quickly, that it was embraced as an idea and many people joined the action, made the blood in the village of Raushiq to be reconciled relatively quickly, my Albanian language professor gave a very big contribution to it...
 My memory has gotten old, I will remember it later, I am sorry now I can't...
 It is terrible how my memory was erased, the names from my memory...
 Nimon Alimusaj.
-I am sorry for bringing it like this, because I had respect for him, he was my esteemed Albanian Language professor in the gymnasium.
-And then the reconciliation of a blood in a family where a girl was murdered, then the reconciliation of the blood in the village of Bërliq, which is actually the first full reconciliation of a blood, where a [the blood for] a lost, murdered person of a family was totally forgiven.
+I am sorry for bringing it up like this, because I had respect for him, he was my esteemed Albanian Language professor in the gymnasium.
+And then the reconciliation of a blood in a family where a girl was murdered, then the reconciliation of the blood for a lost, murdered person of a family was totally forgiven.
 I mean, at the Mulliqi family there were reciprocal murders but further vengeance was stopped, while the typical blood reconciliation, how to say, took place in the village of Raushiq.

 Maybe I always avoided the cases.
-People usually localized the cases saying, "This case and I," "That case and I." I am terrified by the fact that I must, I must be crazy to one day say, "This case and I," because those were very painful emotional processes, from the moment we started the conversation to the forgiving of the blood.
+People usually localized the cases saying, "This case and I," "That case and I." I am terrified by the fact that I must, I must be crazy to say one day, "This case and I," because those were very painful emotional processes, from the moment we started the conversation to the forgiveness of blood.
 It is very idiotic to say, "I have the merits for that."
-It is... for my mind, for my soul, it is totally egoist to say, "This case and I." This and I." I've not rarely heard various versions, various stories, various tales, people said to me, "Why don't you show?"
+It is... for my mind, for my soul, it is totally egoistic to say, "This case and I." This and I." I've not rarely heard various versions, various stories, various tales, people said to me, "Why don't you come out?"
 "Why don't you speak?"
 It was very difficult for me, exactly for the fact that I was afraid of being misunderstood by the people who gave so much of themselves if I said, "You are not telling the truth, I was the one."
 And I have this problem.
 Yes... because it's, they did it, we had the idea, we took the time, it was a very violent process, sometimes it was a very terrible process.